veyon/docs/user/features.rst

 .. index:: Demonstration mode, Fullscreen demo, Window demo, Demo mode, Demonstration, Presentation, Screen broadcast

 You can use the demonstration mode (demo mode) to start a presentation.
-In this mode, your screen content is broadcasted to all remote computers and displayed in real time.
+In this mode, your screen content is broadcasted to all computers and displayed in real time.
 You can choose between a full screen and a window demo.

-During a full screen demo your screen content will be displayed in full screen.
+During a full screen demo your screen content will be displayed in full screen on the remote computers.
 Logged-in users cannot use their computers for other tasks in this mode because all input devices are locked.
 In this way you will gain the full attention of your students.

 By contrast, a window demo allows users to switch between the demo window and their own applications.
 For example, course participants can arrange the windows side by side and try out the demonstrated steps themselves in parallel.
 The input devices are therefore not locked in this mode.